 While Congress has limited the number of new H1B visas allowed each year to 65,000, the actual number of H1Bs granted is considerably higher.
 As we can see above, there are certain classes of non-profit employers who are exempt from the H1B cap.
 The exemption from H1B cap only applies to institutions of higher education, non-profit research institutions, government research institutions, and non-profits formally affiliated with an exempt educational institution.

 Student who are completing Optional Practical Training, and are subject to the cap, and do not have a cap-exempt employer, may still have some options.
-Because the cap has not been reached as quickly in the last two years (i.e., it was not reached in the initial filing period necessitating a lottery drawing for H-1B petitions) students will have additional time to find an employer that is willing to file an H-1B petition on their behalf.
-Should the cap be reached before they find an employer to sponsor their H-1B they may still be able to remain in the U.S. and work through the October 1 start date for H-1B petitions for next year.
+Even if the cap has reached before they find an employer to sponsor their H-1B they may still be able to remain in the U.S. and work through the October 1 start date for H-1B petitions for next year.
 USCIS “cap-gap” rules are very favorable.
 By filing the H-1B petition during the 60 day grace period after the OPT card has expired, the H-1B petition can be filed as a change of status to H-1B to take effect on October 1 and, pursuant to the cap gap policy, the student can stay in the US and wait.
 However, since the petition was filed AFTER the OPT card expired, there is no employment authorization while they are waiting.
 They are in F-1 D/S status but without employment authorization.
 If, however, the H-1B petition was filed before the OPT card expired, then there would be continuing authorization under the cap gap to stay AND WORK.
 A great benefit for students and worthy of taking the time to plan out the necessary transition from F-1 to H-1B.

 If you think that your potential employer, or as an organization, qualifies for H1B exempt status we can help with the analysis so you can be sure.
 Filing a petition without a clear answer on this question can lead to a waste of time, resources and money.